International Boxing Hall of Fame

 Backstory and Context

-The mission of the International Boxing Hall of Fame is “ to honor and preserve boxing’s rich heritage, chronicle the achievements of those who excelled and provide and educational experience for our many visitors.” (ibhof.com) In 1982 the people in the town of Canastota, New York raised funds for a showcase to honor and show their love and appreciation for their hometown heroes, Carmen Basilio and Billy Backus.
-Carmen Basilio was the welterweight and middleweight champion of the later part of the 1950’s.
-His nephew who was also inspiration for the hall of fame, Billy Backus, won the world welterweight title in 1970. (ibhof.com)
+The International Boxing Hall of Fame dates back to 1982 when people in the town of Canastota, New York raised funds for a showcase to share the history of local boxers Carmen Basilio and Billy Backus.
+Carmen Basilio was the welterweight and middleweight champion of the latter part of the 1950s and his nephew, Billy Backus, won the world welterweight title in 1970.